frankframework/frank-manual/docs/source/testing/ladybug/variables/variables.rst

 In subsection :ref:`organize`, you learned how to copy test reports.
 You learned that this features is useful for creating similar test reports without having to do each of them manually.
 This section shows a very similar feature that works well with variables.
 Next to the "Copy" button in tab "Test", there is a "Clone" button.
 This clone button makes copying a bit more efficient.
 In this sub-subsection you learn how to use this button.
 Please continue as follows:

 #.
-Select your test script.
+Select your test report.
 Then enter folder name ``/clones`` and finally press "Clone" as shown below.

    .. image:: clone.jpg